Lake Turkana: Wind power

-The Lake Turkana Wind Power consortium (LTWP) plans to provide 310 MW of power to Kenya's national electricity grid by tapping the unique wind conditions around the lake.
-The plan calls for 365 wind turbines, each with a nameplate capacity of 850 kilowatts.
-As of October 2016 155 turbines had been installed with completion expected in 2017.
-It will be the largest wind power project in Africa.
+The Lake Turkana Wind Power Project (LTWP) provides 310 MW of power to Kenya's national electricity grid by tapping the unique wind conditions around the lake.
+There are 365 wind turbines, each with a nameplate capacity of 850 kilowatts.
+It was commissioned in October 2018.

-Full commercial operation achieved in March 2019.
-100% Capacity Factor (meaning full 310 MW generated) achieved in March 2021.
+Full commercial operation was achieved in July 2019 when the power lines delivering the outpurt were completed.
+100% Capacity Factor (meaning full 310 MW generated) was achieved in March 2021.

 Dams

-The Gibe III dam is already under construction by Ethiopia along its Omo River, with general recognition that it will cause a major decrease in river flow downstream and a serious reduction of inflow to Kenya's Lake Turkana, which receives 90 per cent of its waters from the river.
+The Gibe III dam is already under construction by Ethiopia along its Omo River, with general recognition that it will cause a major decrease in river flow downstream and a serious reduction of inflow to Kenya's Lake Turkana, which receives 90 percent of its waters from the river.
 According to the ARWG report, these changes will destroy the survival means of at least 200,000 pastoralists, flood-dependent agriculturalists and fishers along the Omo River and 300,000 pastoralists and fishers around the shores of Lake Turkana – plunging the region's ethnic groups into cross-border violent conflict reaching well into South Sudan, as starvation confronts all of them.

-The report offers a devastating look at a deeply flawed development process fueled by the special interests of global finance and African governments.
+The report offers a devastating look at a deeply flawed development process fuelled by the special interests of global finance and African governments.
 In the process, it identifies major overlooked or otherwise minimised risks, not the least of which is a U.S. Geological Survey estimation of a high risk for a magnitude 7 or 8 earthquake in the Gibe III dam region.